NachtRaveVL/Simple-AstroTracker-Arduino/README.md

 ### Data Writer Example

-The Data Writer Example can be used to offload exportable target and string data for external storage workflows and to help storage constrained MCUs compile system builds.
+The Data Writer Example can offload exportable target and string data for external storage workflows, which can reduce Flash usage on storage-constrained MCUs.

-This Example doesn't run the Astruino controller in full.
+It does not run the Astruino controller in full.
 Instead, it exports the built-in target records as compact JSON along with the library strings used by the controller.

 Astruino can operate with the target data kept in Flash.
 External storage is optional and is mainly useful when program space matters or custom target data is desired.

-Note: Again, you can get logging output sent to the Serial device by defining `ASTRO_ENABLE_DEBUG_OUTPUT`, described above in Header Defines.
+Serial logging output can also be enabled with `ASTRO_ENABLE_DEBUG_OUTPUT`, described above under Header Defines.